 Urban areas have the potential to support large numbers of insect pollinators, however many cultivated plants do not provide suitable forage for them.

-Places with similar projects include Brighton, London, Warrington, York and Leeds.
+Places with similar projects include Brighton, London and Warrington.
 At the London 2012 Olympic site more than 10 hectares of flower meadows were sown, creating the largest ever man-made flower meadows.
 These practices increase the provision of foraging resources for bees and other pollinating insects in urban areas.

 The replacement of traditionally planted areas with flower meadows also has the potential to be beneficial economically as well as for insect pollinators.
 It has been estimated that the replacement of winter bulbs with wildflowers has helped save Gloucester City Council money.
 Hence changing planting regimes to incorporate pollinator-friendly flowers can provide a visually pleasing floral display and also be economically viable.

-In the third stage of the project we are adding large flower meadows containing nectar- and pollen-rich plant species to areas of amenity grassland in Bristol, Reading, Leeds and Edinburgh.
-In partnership with local councils, meadows are being planted in public parks, school playing fields, university grounds and road verges.
-This research will enable us to investigate if planting flower meadows in urban areas can improve conditions for pollinators in urban areas.
+In the third stage of the project we added large flower meadows containing nectar- and pollen-rich plant species to areas of amenity grassland in Bristol, Reading, Leeds and Edinburgh.
+In partnership with local councils, meadows were planted in public parks, school playing fields, university grounds and road verges.

 To find out more information and discover your local meadow please see our flower meadows pages.

-These two flower mixes have been chosen as they contain plant species high in pollen and nectar and provide forage for insects from early until late in the flowering season.
+These two flower mixes were chosen as they contain plant species high in pollen and nectar and provide forage for insects from early until late in the flowering season.
 Moreover, the mixes are designed to look attractive.

-In 2012 and 2013 we are installing 60 flower meadows across the country (15 each in Bristol, Reading, Leeds and Edinburgh).
+In 2012 and 2013 we installed 60 flower meadows across the country (15 each in Bristol, Reading, Leeds and Edinburgh).

-We are also grateful to the following companies who are supporting this part of the project: The Landscape Group, Quadron Services Limited, CPS Grounds Ltd.
+We are also grateful to the following companies who supported this part of the project: The Landscape Group, Quadron Services Limited, CPS Grounds Ltd.